archaephyrryx/apcs-project/readme.txt

 This project is a simple database query language that allows users to search a database while specifying conditions.

+Two implementations were developed in parallel, one with a more advanced query interface in the main directory, and another with a more flexible grammar based on the ANTLR parser generator in the "antlr/" subdirectory.
+There was not time to combine the two approaches into a single program that has a rich query interface and a flexible grammar, for the antlr implementation, see the readme.txt file in that directory.

 To run the project, run Interface.java and enter the sample queries specified in the file.
 Sample queries are also specified in queries.txt.